 - January 15

-You can use Form 1040-ES, Estimated Tax for Individuals to figure out the specific amount that you should send in for quarterly payments.
+You can use Form 1040-ES, Estimated Tax for Individuals to figure out the specific amount that you should send in.
 This form also contains additional documents that you should fill out and keep for your records regarding your quarterly earnings, estimated tax payments and deductions.
 These will be useful when you’re filling out your annual tax return.

 Annual Tax Return